top of page

 Maybe they're together, but are they lonely?
 Quizás son juntos, ¿pero se sienten solos?

-Sometimes I prefer to use Spanish, because the word for alone is the same as the world for lonely.
+Sometimes I prefer to use Spanish, because the word for alone is the same as the word for lonely.

 bottom of page